shutup.css is a custom stylesheet that can be applied to your browser to hide comments on many popular websites.

 In your browser's preferences, configure your browser to use shutup.css as a custom user stylesheet.
 In Safari for Mac OS X, it looks like this:

-Enjoy a less comment-y web.
+Then simply enjoy a less comment-y web.

 If you make changes, or download a new version of shutup.css, quit and restart your browser to make sure it takes effect.